-Program, Producer shall make a payment to the Motion Picture Industry Pension Plan in the amount of:
+(ii) If such Program is released in theaters in the United States or Canada and an admission fee is charged to view the Program,37 Producer shall make a payment to the Motion Picture Industry Pension Plan38 in the amount of:

-- (A) five and four-tenths percent (5.4%) of the straight time scale earnings of all employees employed on the live action High Budget SVOD Program under the Basic Agreement; or - (B) three and six-tenths percent (3.6%) of the straight time scale earnings of all employees employed on the animated High Budget SVOD Program under the Basic Agreement.
+(A) five and four-tenths percent (5.4%) of the straight time scale earnings of all employees employed on the live action High Budget SVOD Program under the Basic Agreement; or its representatives or retained professionals shall disclose any such information except as necessary to enforce their rights under the Agreement.

+(B) three and six-tenths percent (3.6%) of the straight time scale earnings of all employees employed on the animated High Budget SVOD Program under the Basic Agreement.